All Episodes

 I know that's what he would want.

-Uh he was extremely well read.
+He was extremely well read.

-He had a huge library, he was reading all the time.
+He was reading all the time.

-I mean, heavy books too.
+I mean, heavy books, too.

-You remember that book.
+You remember that book?

 I remember it well.